ccheptea/beautiful-jekyll/_posts/2020-05-15-angular-meets-elixir-phoenix.md

 ---
 layout: post
-published: false
+published: true
-title: Angular meets Elixir/Phoenix
+title: Angular meets Phoenix/Elixir
+date: '2020-05-15'
+tags:
+  - angular 9
+  - phoenix/elixir
 ---

 I recently started working on an Elixir/Phoenix based project.
 Well, I'm too rusty for that, I said to myself.
 After many years of OOP I was about to delve into the realm of functional programming.
 But, against common misconceptions, it turned out to be a very fun experience and I literally feel I'm in the safe zone now (pun intended).